 This could mean that your password change has not activated yet.
 Accounts usually take a minimum of one hour to activate.
 We ask you to be patient.
-If you have waited an hour or longer, please call the BYU-Idaho Support Center (BSC) at 1 (208) 496-1411 or through the Live Chat bubble.
+If you have waited an hour or longer, contact the I.T.
+Service Desk at (208) 496-1411 or through the Live Chat bubble.

 The password lockout policy states that after ten failed attempts at logging into your account, your account is locked for five minutes.
 After those five minutes have passed, your account will automatically be unlocked unless further failed attempts occur.

 Failed attempts can be the result of email, wireless profiles, mapped drives, or mapped printers storing an incorrect password.
-Please keep in mind that if you change your password, it must be changed on every device you use to access a BYU-Idaho network.
+Keep in mind that if you change your password, it must be changed on every device you use to access a BYU-Idaho network.

-If you do not have a security question or do not remember the answer to your security question, please call the BYU-Idaho Support Center (BSC) at (208) 496-1411 or through the Live Chat bubble for a temporary password reset.
+If you do not have a security question or do not remember the answer to your security question, contact the I.T.
+Service Desk at (208) 496-1411 or through the Live Chat bubble for a temporary password reset.

 The Mac password management system is called the Keychain.
 This system stores all your passwords for applications, servers, and websites.
 Keychains can also remember sensitive information such as credit card numbers or PINs for bank accounts.